aws-samples/content-repository-with-multilingual-search/README.md

 ---

 ![Stability: Stable](https://img.shields.io/badge/stability-Stable-success.svg?style=for-the-badge)
 > This is a stable example.
 It should successfully build out of the box.
+Tested in `us-east-1` region.
 >
 > This prototype is built on CDK construct libraries marked "stable" with the exception of [amplify_alpha](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-amplify-alpha-readme.html) but thoroughly tested.
 <!--END STABILITY BANNER-->